-The Southwest Regional Hub is located at the Rangeland Management Research Unit/Jornada Experimental Range, the Agricultural Research Service location housed at New Mexico State University in Las Cruces, New Mexico.
-A subsidiary hub has been established with the Agricultural Research Service's Crop Pathology and Genetics Research Unit on the campus of the University of California, Davis.
+The Southwest Regional Hub is located at the Range Management Research Unit/Jornada Experimental Range, USDA Agricultural Research Service (ARS) location housed at New Mexico State University in Las Cruces, New Mexico.
+A subsidiary hub has been established with the ARS's Crop Pathology and Genetics Research Unit on the campus of the University of California, Davis.

 The Southwest Regional Hub has partnered with Extension Service programs across its diverse region of New Mexico, Arizona, Utah, Nevada, California, Hawaii, and U.S. territories across the Pacific.
 Collaborations with these state-based programs will provide existing mechanisms to deliver climate-smart information and technologies for agricultural production and land management.